The Role of Social Media in Customer Service: A Beginner’s Guide

 The more channels you provide to your customer, the better engagement you drive from them.
 All the different social media platforms cater to different customer segments.
 Through LinkedIn, you would be serving in professional networks.
 Through Facebook, it would be their personal network.
 Through Instagram, you cater to a younger audience.

 With the rising trend in social media usage, I wouldn’t be surprised if in future the whole of customer support shifts down to these platforms.
+To get the most visibility on social media, it’s best to use social media management tools.

 By following a hashtag, you can monitor all the posts people have shared about a topic in your business domain.
 And when you research a wide range of topics, you can discover the industry trend through those posts.